aisingapore/PeekingDuck/docs/source/resources/01b_pose_estimation.rst

      frames to process per video
  | - 1280×720 (HD ready) resolution was used, as a bridge between 640×480 (VGA) of poorer quality
      webcams, and 1920×1080 (Full HD) of CCTVs
- | - All unnecessary processes, such as browsers, were closed to prevent IO/resource contention
+ | - All tests were performed in a containerised environment running on Google Cloud VMs

 Model Accuracy
 --------------